Dodni/TagestMenuForMyRestaurant/README.md

 # TagestMenuForMyRestaurant
-The program asks for the menu and gives back a pdf for fast printing.
+The program asks the menu and gives back a pdf for fast printing.

 I made this console program for my boss.
 She has a restaurant where I work.